ray-project/ray/doc/source/data/performance-tips.rst

 Monitoring your application
 ---------------------------

 View the Ray Data dashboard located in the Metrics tab of the Ray Dashboard to monitor your application and troubleshoot issues.
 Ray Data emits metrics via Prometheus in real-time while a Dataset is executing, and the Ray Data dashboard displays these metrics grouped by Dataset.
+Datasets can also be assigned a name, which prefixes the Dataset UUID for a more identifiable label.

+The metrics recorded are:

+* Bytes Spilled
+* Bytes Allocated
+* Bytes Freed
+* Object Store Memory
+* CPUs (logical slots)
+* GPUs (logical slots)
+* Bytes Outputted

 .. image:: images/data-dashboard.png
    :align: center